mknx/smarthome/plugins/dlms/README.md

 * __update_cycle__: interval in seconds how often the data is read from the meter - be careful not to set a shorter interval than a read operation takes (default: 60)
 * __use_checksum__: controls the checksum check of the received data - disable if you get continuous checksum errors/timeouts (yes/no - default: yes)
 * __reset_baudrate__: determines if the baudrate is reset to 300 baud in every read cycle or left at full speed - disable to improve performance if your meter allows it (yes/no - default: yes)
+* __no_waiting__: omit additional waiting times required for some meters - enable to improve performance if your meter allows it (yes/no - default: no)

 ## items.conf